 The WasteShed, a creative reuse center in Chicago, received funding to create a program to connect city teachers with free, secondhand materials for their students and classrooms.
 Do It Better was engaged to bring the Teachers Resource Project to life, from the early stages of development through implementation.

 Do It Better coordinated group listening sessions with teachers across Chicago.
-We asked about the materials they needed most, solicited project design feedback, and invited teachers to share their stories.
-Additional research was conducted through a web-based enrollment form that captured participant data and generated metrics for project storytelling.
+We asked about the materials their classrooms needed most, solicited design feedback, and invited teachers to share their stories.
+Additional research was conducted through a web-based enrollment form that captured participant data and generated data for project storytelling.

 Thinking strategically about how to stretch a limited budget, Do It Better focused on creating a strong brand identity, design assets, and social content that The WasteShed could use to promote the project for years to come.